-In December 2010, the SBA lender entered into a new revolving loan agreement with Capital One, N.A. for up to \$12,000,000 to be used to fund the guaranteed portions of SBA loans and to be repaid with the proceeds of the sale in the secondary market of those portions.
-Also, in June 2011, the SBA lender entered into a new revolving loan agreement with Capital One N.A., for up to \$15,000,000 to be used to fund the unguaranteed portions of SBA loans and to be repaid with the proceeds of loan repayments from the borrowers as well as excess cash flow of NSBF.
-As a result of these two facilities, the SBA lender was able to increase the amount of loans it can fund at any one time.
+In December 2010, the SBA lender entered into a revolving loan agreement with Capital One, N.A. for up to \$12,000,000 to be used to fund the guaranteed portions of SBA loans and to be repaid with the proceeds of the sale in the secondary market of those portions.
+Also, in June 2011, the SBA lender entered into a revolving loan agreement with Capital One N.A., for up to \$15,000,000 to be used to fund the unguaranteed portions of SBA loans and to be repaid with the proceeds of loan repayments from the borrowers as well as excess cash flow of NSBF.
+In October 2011, the term of the loans were extended by nine months through September 30, 2013, at which time the outstanding balance will be converted into a three year term loan.
+The Company is currently working on a replacement or extension of its current line of credit.
+Failure to do so may require a reduction in the Company's SBA lending and related operations.

-Through February 28, 2011, the receivables financing unit, NBC, utilized a \$10,000,000 line of credit provided by Wells Fargo Bank to purchase and warehouse receivables.
-On February 28, 2011, NBC entered into a three year line of credit of up to \$10,000,000 with Sterling National Bank which replaced the Wells Fargo line.
-There is no cross collateralization between the Sterling lending facility and the Capital One term loan and credit facility; however, a default under the Capital One term loan or line of credit will create a possibility of default under the Sterling line of credit and the performance of the Capital One term loans are subject to compliance with certain covenants and collateral requirements as set forth in their respective agreements, as well as limited restrictions on distributions or loans to the Company by the respective debtor, none of which are material to the liquidity of the Company.
-At March 31, 2012, the Company and its subsidiaries were in full compliance with applicable loan covenants.
-The Company guarantees these loans for the subsidiaries up to the amount borrowed; in addition, the Company deposited \$750,000 with Sterling to collateralize the guarantee.
-As of March 31, 2012, the Company's unused sources of liquidity consisted of \$15,341,000 in unrestricted cash and cash equivalents and \$596,000 available through the Sterling National Bank line of credit.
+On February 28, 2011, NBC entered into a three year line of credit of up to \$10,000,000 with Sterling National Bank to purchase and warehouse receivables.
+There is no cross collateralization between the Sterling lending facility and the Capital One credit facility; however, a default under the Capital One loan will create a possibility of default under the Sterling line of credit.
+The availability of the Sterling line of credit and the performance of the Capital One loans are subject to compliance with certain covenants and collateral requirements as set forth in their respective agreements, as well as limited restrictions on distributions or loans to the Company by the respective debtor, none of which are material to the liquidity of the Company.
+At March 31, 2013, the Company and its subsidiaries were in full compliance with applicable loan covenants.
+The Company guarantees these loans for the subsidiaries up to the amount borrowed; in addition, the Company deposited \$750,000 with Sterling to collateralize that guarantee.
+As of March 31, 2013, the Company's unused sources of liquidity consisted of \$11,998,000 in unrestricted cash and cash equivalents.

-Restricted cash of \$7,307,000 as of March 31, 2012 is primarily held in NSBF, the Capcos and Corporate.
-For NSBF, approximately \$2,443,000 is held by the securitization trust as a reserve on future nonperforming loans and \$1,431,000 is due to participants.
+Restricted cash of \$15,110,000 as of March 31, 2013 is primarily held in Small business finance, All Other, the Capcos and Corporate segments.
+For NSBF, approximately \$2,597,000 is held by the securitization trusts as a reserve on future nonperforming loans, \$4,175,000 is held to purchase unguaranteed portions originated subsequent to the March 2013 securitization transaction, and the remainder of \$3,328,000 is due participants, the SBA and others.
+For All other, PMT holds tax deposits for their clients until such payments are due to the respective state or federal authority, and NIA segregates premiums collected from insureds.
 For the Capcos, restricted cash can be used in managing and operating the Capcos, making qualified investments and for the payment of taxes on Capco income.
-In addition, as discussed above, the Company deposited \$750,000 with Sterling to collateralize its guarantee.
+In addition, as discussed above, the Company deposited \$750,000 with Sterling to collateralize its guarantee, which is included in the Corporate segment.